Finding policies

 6. Select the Resource Kinds required to evaluate the policy.
 For the example above the required resource kinds are PackageVersion and Metric.

-7. In Group by Fields, if applicable, list which custom output fields to group the findings by in addition to the resource uuid.
+7. In Group by Fields, if applicable, list which custom output fields to group the findings by in addition to the resource UUID.
 Use this optional field if you want to be able to raise multiple findings against the same finding target.
 For example, a repository version may have multiple exposed secrets and thus there are multiple findings of the same type for the same repository version.
 Note that you do not need to add all (or any) custom fields here, just the ones you want to be used to group the matches by.

 8. Choose a Severity for the generated finding.